AbtinMogharabin/MakeMe-BNN/README.md

 2. In addition, different normalization layers have some differences in their learned parameters.
 For example, in addition to `weight` and `bias` parameters, batch normalization also contains `running_mean`, `running_var`, and `num_batches_tracked` parameters when it is trained.
 When we were supposed to transfer the weights from a trained model to a new ABNN version (the same model with BNL layers), we weren't sure how to deal with such differences between different normalization layers.
 Because of this, the best approach we could think of was to remove all trained values from parameters other than `weight` and `bias`.
 Then, we initialized the BNL layers with only `weight` and `bias` trained values.
 For this, we defined our BNL layer such that the paper's $\gamma_j$ and $\beta_j$ notations were taken as `weight` and `bias` parameters respectively.
 3. Another problem was that each normalization layer usually has multiple versions depending on the input shape (for example, we use BatchNorm1d and BatchNorm2d for dealing with flattened feature vectors and 2d convolutional layer outputs).
 To deal with this issue, our solution was to define two different cases for our BNL definition: 2D input and 4D input cases.
 This assures that our BNL layer is robust to both 2D inputs (common for in fully connected layers.
 The two dimensions are [batch size, features]) and 4D inputs (Used for image batch convlutions.
 The four dimensions are [batch size, channels, height, width]), which were commonly used in our models.

+The biggest challenge was with the weight initialization.
+Unfortunately, we weren't able to completely solve this problem.
+When we applied the above method to initialize the wights, there was a sudden loss of intormation with around 20-30% decrease in the accuracy.
+The problem should be with our interprettion.
+In the end, to deal with the issue of problematic weight initialization, we had to unfreeze some of the parameters other than the normalization weights and we had to continue training for 50~100 epoch for most cases instead of the epoch number mentioned in the paper.

 ### 2.2.1 Challenges with Custom MAP-Based Loss Function
 - There was also the issue of handling the loss terms.
 Our loss consisted of three sections, and we implemented each case suitably.
 A small issue was with the negative log prior term because they didn't provide any formulas for it and they only mentioned that this loss was supposed to use a Gaussian prior over weights and that this loss was equivalent to L2 regularization.
 For this loss term, we first simplified the logarithm of the Gaussian distribution and removed the unnecessary constant terms.
 Then we implemented the formula as *logP(ω) = λ ∑ω^2* where *λ (weight decay) = 1/2σ^2*.
 In other words, variance is the main parameter to train.
 This also allowes for each extraction of weights' variance after the training.